Ever wonder if you’re burning out as a leader?

 But managing the weight of leadership is a different thing.

 Weight is what you feel as a leader.
-Weight is the tremendous responsibility many leaders find impossible to lose, even when they’re not working.
+It’s the tremendous responsibility many leaders find impossible to lose, even when they’re not working.

 Weight is about the stress over finances, growth, personnel issues, team dynamics, crises and much more.
-It sticks with you even when you’re off…or lying on a beach attempting to relax.
+It sticks with you even when you’re off the clock or lying on a beach attempting to relax.

 I know one leader who, while a great member of every team she served with, would sometimes criticize the senior leaders she worked for.